Pine Cones Process Art Activity for Preschoolers

 We were able to use jar lids of the same color as the paints for a little color matching!

-Use the stem of the pine cone for a handle or simply grip the pine cone top.
+Use the stem of the pine cone for a handle, or simply grip the pine cone top if there is no handle.

 Related: Painting with craft sticks